dwg21/EspanolMaestro_Frontend/README.md

     Translation between English and Spanish
-    Vocabulary excercise, a flashcard game to reinforce the memory of new vocabulary Conjugation excercise, a flashcard game to reinforce, practice, and teach the Conjugation of verbs Story excercise, a reading excercise to reinforce reading skills and learn new vocabulary
+    Vocabulary excercise, a flashcard game to reinforce the memory of new vocabulary Conjugation excercise, a flashcard game to reinforce, practice, and teach the Conjugation of verbs Readeing Tool, a reading tool to reinforce reading skills and learn new vocabulary.
+Translate new words whislt reading and save them to     revise later.